young man snoring

 Book now

 Sleep apnea is a chronic condition that requires ongoing care and monitoring.
-The gold standard treatment is a CPAP machine, or continuous positive airway pressure.
-This small box fits over your mouth and nose and blows air into your throat to keep your airway open.
+The gold standard treatment for adults is a continuous positive airway pressure (CPAP) machine.
+This machine attaches to a small mask that fits over your nose and/or mouth and gently blows air into your throat to keep your airway open.

-Other options include dental devices (which pull the jaw forward to open the airway), or surgery (which removes obstructing tissue at the back of the throat).
-Other options may be available, depending on your unique circumstances.
+Other options include dental devices (which pull the jaw forward to open the airway), or surgery (either to remove obstructing tissue at the back of the throat, or to place a neurostimulator implant designed to treat sleep apnea.)
+Additional options may be available, depending on your unique circumstances.
 Talk to your doctor about your situation and what option might be right for you.

 That said, not everyone who has sleep apnea snores and not everyone who snores has sleep apnea.
 However, loud snoring is one indication of a possible obstruction, so if you or your partner snore loudly during sleep, it makes sense to get checked out.

-Reviewed by Ravi Shah, M.D., an otolaryngologist who sees patients at Henry Ford Medical Center – Fairlane and Henry Ford Medical Center – Templin.
+Reviewed by Andrea Plawecki, M.D., an otolaryngologist and sleep medicine specialist who sees patients at Henry Ford Medical Center - Brownstown, Fairlane, New Center One, Plymouth and Templin.

 Categories : FeelWell